Gaurav-Wankhede/AegisIDE/core/workflow/validate.md

 # /validate - Constitutional Compliance Validation

+_This workflow is defined canonically under `core/workflow/validate.md`.
+IDEs such as Windsurf surface the same workflow via `.windsurf/workflow/validate.md`, so path references should be interpreted through that mount when executed inside the IDE._

 ## Purpose
 Judicial Branch validates implementation against constitutional framework, ensuring code quality, roadmap alignment, and zero-tolerance for errors/warnings.